-As of December 31, 2020 and 2019, the Company has approximately \$159,395 and \$147,823, respectively, of federal net operating loss ("NOL") carryforward available to offset future federal taxable income.
-The Company also has approximately \$157,743 and \$139,336 of state NOL carryforwards as of December 31, 2020 and 2019, respectively, available to offset future state taxable income.
+As of December 31, 2022 and 2021, the Company has approximately \$0 and \$98,069, respectively, of federal net operating loss ("NOL") carryforward available to offset future federal taxable income.
+The Company also has approximately \$95,230 and \$120,074 of state NOL carryforwards as of December 31, 2022 and 2021, respectively, available to offset future state taxable income.
 All of the Company's tax years remain open to examination by federal and state taxing authorities.
-The Company's pre-2018 federal NOLs expire in 2037 whereas the Company's NOLs arising in 2018, and subsequent years, have an unlimited carryforward period.
 The Company's state NOLs begin to expire in 2037.
-Utilization of the net operating loss carryforwards may be subject to a substantial limitation due to ownership change limitations that may occur in the future, as required by Section 382 of the Internal Revenue Code of 1986, as amended (the "Code"), as well as similar state provisions.
-These ownership changes may limit the amount of net operating loss and tax credit carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
+Utilization of the net operating loss carryforwards may be subject to a substantial limitation due to state provisions.
+These changes may limit the amount of net operating loss and tax credit carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
 In general, an "ownership change" as defined by Section 382 of the Code results from a transaction or series of transactions over a three-year period resulting in an ownership change of more than 50 percentage points of the outstanding stock of a company by certain stockholders or public groups.

-As of December 31, 2020 and 2019, the Company has federal tax credits of \$1,603 and \$837, respectively.
-These credits begin to expire in 2037.
+As of December 31, 2022 and 2021, the Company has federal tax credits of \$0 and \$168, respectively.